 He was 16 years old when he shot and killed his neighbor and friend, Will Allen.
 The death was ruled an accident, and Johnson was very quickly released from police custody.

 Four years later, Johnson Merritt married Miss Dora Weaver, and the young couple moved into a house on Rosemary Street with their daughter, Dorothy.
 Johnson Merritt worked as a dormitory janitor and Dora Merritt took in laundry at home.
-Subsequent years were marked with tragedy: the couple lost two sons in their infancy and by the time Johnson Merritt is in his 40s, he is a widower.
+Subsequent years were marked with tragedy: the couple lost two sons in their infancy and by the time Johnson Merritt was in his 40s, he had become a widower.
 He died in 1954 in West Virginia.

-Newspaper accounts of Will Allen’s death tell a limited story and often sensationalized the death, emphasizing race.
+Newspaper accounts of Will Allen's death told a limited story.
+They often sensationalized the death and overemphasized race.

-Wilmington’s Weekly Star was the white newspaper founded and edited by a white supremacist and confederate and played a large role in spreading propaganda, especially apparent in the coverage of the Wilmington Massacre in 1898 less than a decade prior.
+Wilmington's Weekly Star, a white newspaper founded and edited by a white supremacist and confederate, also covered the incident.
+It played a large role in spreading propaganda which was especially apparent in its coverage of the 1898 Wilmington Massacre less than a decade prior.
 Read more about the Wilmington Massacre.